anon-assessment/hmcts-dev-test-backend/README.md

 My test implementations focus on testing complete routes with Smoke and Integration tests for both user-experience simulation and constraint/relationship verification.

+#### Swagger

+Swagger UI is available at [http://localhost:4000/swagger-ui/index.html](http://localhost:4000/swagger-ui/index.html) when the app is running.